Individual Well Program

 - Future follow-up technical assistance as needed.

-Well owner workshops: Private Wells and Septic Operation and Maintenance
+Well owner workshops: Private Wells and Septic System Operation and Maintenance

 The well owner workshops will educate well owners on proper operation and maintenance of septic systems and drinking water wells, common septic and well troubleshooting, preventive maintenance and solutions, and protecting our groundwater.
 The workshop is useful for private well and septic system owners.